Toric Stacks I: The Theory of Stacky Fans

-\refstepcounter{section} {Appendix A: Short Exact Sequences of \texorpdfstring{$G_\beta$s}{G\_betas}} In this appendix, we prove some results which allow us to relate the groups of Definition \ref{def:G_beta} to one another.
+\refstepcounter{section} In this appendix, we prove some results which allow us to relate the groups of Definition \ref{def:G_beta} to one another.
 The basic advantage of expressing a group $G$ as an extension of a quotient $H$ by a normal subgroup $N$ is that any quotient stack $[X/G]$ can be identified with $\bigl[[X/N]/H\bigr]$.
 This observation is used heavily throughout this paper and \cite{toricartin2}.

 We refer the reader to \cite{gelfand-manin} for the relevant homological algebra.